Cryp70m4n/cTools/README.md

 - [X] Implement LinkedLists
     - [ ] Write better tests for LinkedLists
     - [ ] Implement Doubly LinkedLists
+- [ ] Give different names to Nodes so it doesn't come to conflict when using multiple different data structures

 # Notes